-- section 5 referrals (RSLs);

-- nominations from the local authority;

-- other.

-(vii) The number of other nominations from local authorities.

-Definition

-Lets to existing tenants

-Lets to those who were already tenants in one of the landlord's properties, who applied through the landlord's housing list/s.
+- Definition Lets to existing tenants Lets to those who were already tenants in one of the landlord's properties, who applied through the landlord's housing list/s.
 (This covers all lists.
 For example, waiting or transfer lists or common housing registers).

-Lets to housing list applicants

-Lets to people who were not existing tenants and who were on the landlord's housing list or the common housing register in which the landlord participates.
+Lets to housing list applicants Lets to people who were not existing tenants and who were on the landlord's housing list or the common housing register in which the landlord participates.
 Do not include section 5 referrals or LA nominations.

-Mutual exchange scheme

-Where two tenants (whether or not from the same landlord) exchange homes and tenancies either locally or nationally.
+Mutual exchange scheme Where two tenants (whether or not from the same landlord) exchange homes and tenancies either locally or nationally.
 If the mutual exchange is between two of the landlord's tenants, then this should be counted as two lets and if only one of the landlord's tenants mutually exchanges then this should be counted as one let.

-Lets from other sources

-This includes any lets made which are not covered by (i) Lets to existing tenants and (ii) Lets to housing list applicants i.e referrals from other groups or agencies.
+Lets from other sources This includes any lets made which are not covered by (i) Lets to existing tenants and (ii) Lets to housing list applicants i.e referrals from other groups or agencies.
 Ukrainian refugees given a SST or SSST should be included unless one of the other sources are applicable.

-(For LAs only) Lets to homeless applicants

-Lets to people assessed as statutorily homeless by the local authority and to whom the LA has a duty to provide permanent housing.
+(For LAs only) Lets to homeless applicants Lets to people assessed as statutorily homeless by the local authority and to whom the LA has a duty to provide permanent housing.
 (For RSLs only) Lets to people who were assessed by the LA as statutorily homeless and to whom the LA has a duty to provide permanent housing.

-- Section 5 referrals, include those housed as a result of a section 5 referral. - Nomination from local authority, for people whom the local authority has assessed as statutorily homeless.
-This may be applicable for RSLs who have not agreed a Section 5 arrangement with the local authority. - Other, for those landlords that operate a Choice Based Lettings scheme this will include homeless people who have a priority pass due to the statutorily assessment.
+This should include: Section 5 referrals Nominations from local authority, for people whom the local authority has assessed as statutorily homeless.
+This may be applicable for RSLs who have not agreed a Section 5 arrangement with the local authority.
+For those landlords that operate a Choice Based Lettings scheme this will include homeless people who have a priority pass due to the statutorily assessment.
 It will also include those whom the local authority has assessed as statutorily homeless and who the RSL has selected from a CHR.

-Breakdown by Local Authority (RSLs only)

-Breakdown of ALL Lets to people who were assessed by the LA as statutorily homeless and to whom the LA has a duty to provide permanent housing by Local Authority area.

-Nominations from local authorities

-With the exception of those assessed by the LA as statutorily homeless to whom it has a duty to provide permanent accommodation.
+Breakdown by local authority (RSLs only) Breakdown of ALL lets to people who were assessed by the LA as statutorily homeless and to whom the LA has a duty to provide permanent housing by local authority area.
+Nominations from local authorities With the exception of those assessed by the LA as statutorily homeless to whom it has a duty to provide permanent accommodation.
 It may include those whom the LA has assessed as homeless but to whom it has no duty to secure permanent accommodation.

-Indicator Number of lets during the reporting year, split between 'general C3 needs' and 'supported housing'.
-REMOVE (i) The number of 'general needs' lets during the reporting year.
-REMOVE (ii) The number of 'supported housing' lets during the reporting year.
-Definition Lets Lets in this context are lets to individual tenants.
-Properties leased during the year to other organisations, e.g. to Social Work Department, should not be recorded as a let in this part of the return.
-The houses may be managed by the landlord or by an agent.
-A let may be either a 'new' let or a 're let'.
-A new let is a property which is let for the first time following require of a partificate of practical completion. receipt of a certificate of practical completion. • A re-let is a property where the previous tenancy has ended or the property has been repossessed and a new tenancy has commenced.
-Supported housing The following are types of supported housing: Sheltered housing Very sheltered housing Medium dependency housing

-- Wheelchair housing

-- Ambulant disabled

-- Other specially adapted housing

-Sheltered

-Properties where the main form of support is a warden service and / or an emergency call service, connecting each house to a warden system.

-Very sheltered

-Properties which generally have all the features of sheltered housing but will usually have special bathroom facilities as well.
-There will also be a greater level of care and support offered through the service of extra wardens, full-time carers or domiciliary assistance and the provision of at least one meal a day.

-Medium dependency

-Properties' design based on the standards of general needs housing but with the addition of other features of the above sheltered housing definition.

-Wheelchair housing

-Properties built or adapted to give extra floor area, whole house heating, special features in the bathroom and kitchen, and other features.

-Ambulant disabled

-Properties for people who have disabilities but are not confined to wheelchairs.
-Such accommodation is built or adapted to general needs housing standards but with a level or a ramped approach, a WC and bathroom at entrance level, and other special features.

-Other specially adapted

-Dwellings with other adaptations, for example the installation of renal dialysis equipment, should be included here if information is available.

-Do not include

-- mutual exchanges, successions and assignations;

-- lets for lock-ups and garages;

-- houses held for decanting tenants;

-- lets for temporary accommodation;

-- tenancies on properties acquired through the mortgage to rent scheme, stock transferas re-lets at the point of acquisition.
-However, subsequent changes in these tenancies in the normal manner should be included.

-To calculate the indicator, we will add:

-- (i) the number of 'general needs' lets during the reporting year.
-To: - (ii) the number of 'supported housing' lets during the reporting year.

 Indicator Abandoned properties.
-C4 The number of abandoned properties during the reporting year.
-REMOVE Definition Abandoned property As defined by the Housing (Scotland) Act 2001, a property is abandoned where a landlord under a Scottish Secure Tenancy has reasonable grounds to believe that: - the house is unoccupied; and the tenant does not intend to occupy the property as their home.
-It is appreciated that landlords may be reporting based on actions raised late in the previous year (e.g. March 2013) and not reporting the outcome of actions granted late in the current reporting year (e.g. March 2014).
-Inclusions/ exclusions Do not include: • properties abandoned where the tenant was subject to eviction actions.
-(These should be included in Indicator 22) Ensure you include: only properties which were abandoned following the abandonment procedures as set out in Sections 17 and 18 of the Housing (Scotland) Act 2001.
+C3 The number of abandoned properties during the reporting year.
+Definition Abandoned property As defined by the Housing (Scotland) Act 2001, a property is abandoned where a landlord under a Scottish Secure Tenancy has reasonable grounds to believe that : the house is unoccupied; and the tenant does not intend to occupy the property as their home.
+It is appreciated that landlords may be reporting based on actions raised late in the previous year and not reporting the outcome of actions granted late in the current reporting year.
+Inclusions/ exclusions Do not include: properties abandoned where the tenant was subject to eviction actions.
+(These should be included in Indicator 20) Ensure you include: only properties which were abandoned following the abandonment procedures as set out in Sections 17 and 18 of the Housing (Scotland) Act 2001.